-- (a) A school district requesting approval of a vocational technical education program due to new building projects such as new facilities or expansion of existing facilities shall demonstrate that the program meets the following criteria: - 1.
-Provide a need statement to the Department that provides clear evidence of secondary student and labor market demand for the program(s). - a.
-For a new building or expansion project the Department will review the information and provide the school district and the Massachusetts School Building Authority an opinion on the feasibility of the proposed new building project or expansion. - b.A town that belongs to a regional vocational district may not offer an approved vocational technical program in its municipal high school if that program is offered in the regional district, unless the Commissioner approves an exception, Thus, an exception must be requested for projects which include programs that are duplicative of programs offered in a school district's member regional vocational technical school.
-In making the determination, the Commissioner will consider the district's statement of need and in addition.
+(1) In order to receive vocational technical education program approval, the Superintendent shall submit an application to the Commissioner that provides clear evidence of secondary student and labor market demand for the program and demonstrates compliance with the approval criteria.

-will seek comment on the district's request for an exception from the regional vocational school district school committee.
+(7) A town that belongs to a regional vocational district may not offer an approved vocational technical program in its municipal high school if that program is offered in the regional district, unless the Commissioner approves an exception.
+Thus, an exception must be requested for projects which include programs that are duplicative of programs offered in a school district's member regional vocational technical school.
+In making the determination, the Commissioner will consider the district's statement of need and in addition, will seek comment on the district's request for an exception from the regional vocational school district school committee.